ivotron/quiho-popper/paper/paper.md

   affiliation: UC Santa Cruz
   email: carlosm@ucsc.edu
 abstract: |
-  We introduce _quiho_, a framework used in automated performance regression tests. _quiho_ discovers hardware and system software resource utilization patterns that influence the performance of an application.
-It achieves this by applying sensitivity analysis, in particular statistical regression analysis (SRA), using application-independent performance feature vectors to characterize the performance of machines.
+  We introduce _quiho_, a framework for profiling application performance that can be used in automated performance regression tests. _quiho_ profiles an application by applying sensitivity analysis, in particular statistical regression analysis (SRA), using application-independent performance feature vectors that characterize the performance of machines.
 The result of the SRA, in particular feature importance, is used as a proxy to identify hardware and low-level system software behavior.
-The relative importance of these features serve as a performance profile of an application, which is used to automatically validate its performance behavior across revisions.
-We demonstrate that _quiho_ can successfully identify performance regressions by showing its effectiveness in profiling application performance for synthetically induced regressions as well as several found in real-world applications.
+The relative importance of these features serve as a performance profile of an application (termed fine granularity resource utilization profile or FGRUP), which is used to automatically validate performance behavior across multiple revisions of an application's code base.
+We demonstrate that _quiho_ can successfully discover performance regressions by showing its effectiveness in profiling application performance for synthetically induced regressions as well as those found in real-world applications.
 keywords:
 - software testing
 - performance engineering